danielwrobert/demeter/README.md

-# Vlad
+# Demeter

+The last voyage.
 A custom WordPress Block Theme, inspired by the [Dracula color palette](https://draculatheme.com/).